Concept and foundations of free trade

 Impact on local industrial sectors and employment

-Increased inequalities and unfavorable conditions
+Increase in inequalities and unfavorable conditions

 Social and economic implications

-Dependence and social and environmental dumping
+Dependency and social and environmental dumping

-Free trade can encourage social and environmental dumpingwhere companies move production to countries with lower labor and environmental standards, affecting rights and ecosystems.
+Free trade can encourage social and environmental dumping, where companies move production to countries with lower labor and environmental standards, affecting rights and ecosystems.

 Interesting fact about dumping